Trenzo55/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions will give execute permission to dir and sub dir 12-directory_permissions creates a directory with a certain permission 13-change_group script changes group of certain file 101-symbolic_link_permissions script changes the owner:group of a slink
+11-directories_permissions will give execute permission to dir and sub dir 12-directory_permissions creates a directory with a certain permission 13-change_group script changes group of certain file 101-symbolic_link_permissions script changes the owner:group of a slink 102-if_only script will cahnge owner if it meets  a certian criterion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~